 "And now I suppose we signal the Dioneans," he said to Hriri.
 "And they send emissaries...
 No?"

 "You are making assumptions, Hinrik," chided the other in a softly amused tone.
 "Let us first go outside."

-Almost, the Terran agent grumbled at last.
+Almost, the Terran agent grumbled.
 But he pressed the button that opened the locks and extended the ramp.
-The denser Dionean air wafted in; he whiffed its high oxygen content but made no comment and, without further preparation, walked down to the moon's surface.
+The denser Dionean air wafted in; he whiffed its high oxygen content and, without further preparation or comment, walked down to the moon's surface.

 His boots scrunched on the pebbly ice, interrupting an eerie, whining silence.
-He halted and listened carefully, but sensed only his cheeks being stroked in the bland breeze of the heavy air.
+He halted and listened carefully, but sensed only his cheeks being stroked by the heavy breeze.
 Turning, he set off to stride around the ship, and as he did so he experienced the swaying sensation a walker must feel on the smaller Saturnian moons, where the force known as "gravity-three" cleaves close to the surface and diminishes sharply with every yard of altitude, so that your lower legs are the heaviest part of you, while your upper body, comparatively, floats at anchor.